Ellis-Robinson/book-club-app/TESTING.md

 ![user story 2](docs/TESTING-imgs/user-stories/testing-user-stories-2.png)

-3. As a registired user I want to be able to write reviews
+3. As a registered user I want to be able to write reviews

 ![user story 3](docs/TESTING-imgs/user-stories/testing-user-stories-3.png)

-4. As a registired user I want to be able to edit my reviews
+4. As a registered user I want to be able to edit my reviews

 ![user story 4](docs/TESTING-imgs/user-stories/testing-user-stories-4.png)

-5. As a registired user I want to be able to delete my reviews
+5. As a registered user I want to be able to delete my reviews

 ![user story 5](docs/TESTING-imgs/user-stories/testing-user-stories-5.png)

-6. As a registired user I want to be able to Add books
+6. As a registered user I want to be able to Add books

 ![user story 6](docs/TESTING-imgs/user-stories/testing-user-stories-6.png)